multiprocessio/multiprocess.io/site/blog/2022-04-26-event-handler-attributes.md

 <button onclick="submit">...</button>
 ```

 And I'd be set.
 But I tried that out and nothing happened.
+So I
+switched to `onclick="submit()"`.
+And that worked.
+But where is the
+event?

-Ok, let's check the internet.
+Let's check the internet.
 MDN docs on the [onclick
 attribute](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/onclick#specifications).
 Nothing.
 Google
 "onclick html attribute access event".
 Nothing.